arangodb/arangodb-spark-datasource/README.md

 - a collection
 - an AQL cursor (query specified by the user)

-When reading data from a collection, the reading job is split into many parallelizable tasks, one for each shard in the ArangoDB source collection.
-The resulting Spark dataframe has the same number of partitions, each one containing the data of the respective collection shard.
-The reading tasks are load balanced across all the available ArangoDB coordinators and each task will hit only one db server: the one holding the related shard.
+When reading data from a **collection**, the reading job is split into many Spark tasks, one for each shard in the ArangoDB source collection.
+The resulting Spark dataframe has the same number of partitions as the number of shards in the ArangoDB collection, each one containing the data of the respective collection shard.
+The reading tasks are load balanced across all the available ArangoDB coordinators and each task will hit only one db server, the one holding the related shard.
+The data is read through an AQL query, submitted supplying the related shard id in the `shardIds` option, so that it will be executed locally in the dbserver holding the shard and will return only data from that shard.

-When reading data from an AQL cursor, the reading job cannot be neither partitioned nor parallelized.
-This mode can be used for data coming from different tables, i.e. resulting from an AQL traversal query.
-It should not be used for fetching a lot of data.
+When reading data from an **AQL cursor**, the reading job cannot be neither partitioned nor parallelized, so it will be less scalable.
+This mode can be used for reading data coming from different tables, i.e. resulting from an AQL traversal query.

 Example: